 We have done this in several ways.
 First, by building up undistributed investment income that can fund disbursements in future years when markets are weak.
 Second, by updating our donor agreement options to permit original capital to be used to meet the minimum disbursement requirement under the Income Tax Act if needed.
 Third, by obtaining clarification from Canadian Heritage that unmatched private donations are not subject to restrictions against encroaching on capital to meet the minimum disbursement where donor agreements so permit.
 Fourth, by obtaining amendments to our federal and provincial matching grant agreements to confirm that net income, for the purposes of determining annual disbursements, includes interest, dividends, realized capital gains, unrealized capital gains and other similar investment returns.
 Fifth, by creating expendable funds to hold the accumulated undistributed net investment income associated with each endowment fund, providing yet further flexibility to smooth and maintain disbursements over the medium term.
-Finally, by establishing funds that support financial resiliency - funds that are invested for the long term, yet which are available to meet urgent needs if required.
+Sixth, by establishing funds that support financial resiliency - funds that are invested for the long term, yet which are available to meet urgent needs if required.
+Finally, effective fiscal 2023/24, the assets backing the Expendable Fund, which is responsible for making disbursements to the National Ballet, will be weighted more heavily to cash and bonds, reducing risk, improving liquidity and mitigating volatility in investment returns during difficult markets.
 As the chart below attests, we have made substantial progress in strengthening the Endowment Foundation's disbursement resilience.

-On June 30, 2022, the Endowment Foundation had distributable reserves, defined as expendable fund balances plus undistributed net investment income within endowment funds, of \$31 million, or about 36% of the market value of total fund balances and a further \$3.1 million of general funds, equal to 3.6% of the market value of total fund balances.
+On June 30, 2023, the Endowment Foundation had distributable reserves, defined as expendable fund balances plus undistributed net investment income within endowment funds, of \$36 million, or about 35.6% of the market value of total fund balances and a further \$3.2 million of general funds, equal to 3.2% of the market value of total fund balances.
 Together, the distributable reserves and general fund put the Endowment Foundation in a strong position to maintain its support to the National Ballet.